oanda/apidocs/v1/auth.md

 : The unique token that your application specified in the original request.
 Your application must verify that this token matches what was specified before continuing to the next step.

 code
-: A one-time authorization code that is required in the next step to exchange for an access token.
+: A one-time `authorization code` that is exchanged for an access token in the next step.

 #####Example
 ~~~